wonday/react-native-orientation-locker/README.md

 - `FACE-DOWN`
 - `UNKNOWN`

 Notice: PORTRAIT-UPSIDEDOWN is currently not supported on iOS at the moment.
-FACE-UP and FACE-DOWN are only supported on iOS and windows.
+FACE-UP and FACE-DOWN are only supported on iOS and Windows.